Supernova interactions with aspherical circumstellar material I: calculations of light curves, AB magnitudes, spectra, and polarisation: Numerical setup

 We calculate the broadband spectra (see Fig.~\ref{spectra_elems}) in a shorter frequency range, covering the near-infrared, optical, and UV regions, roughly up to the Lyman jump, namely from $3.3\times 10^{14}\,\text{Hz}$ to $3.3\times 10^{15}\,\text{Hz}$, with 2305 frequency grid points and an increment of $q=0.001$ on a logarithmic scale.
 Unlike the LC calculation, we now involve the "last-iteration pump" function, where, in the last computational run, there are 10 times more photons initialised to achieve a higher final resolution of the spectral features.

 We also demonstrate the time evolution of different line-of-sight profiles of a hydrogen spectral line, represented by $\text{Ly-}\alpha$, in greater detail (see Fig.~\ref{spectra_lyman}); we calculate the individual line profiles using the Sobolev-based MC-RT code SIROCCO for 2.5-dimensional axisymmetric astrophysical outflows \citep{2025MNRAS.536..879M,2025ascl.soft10025L} in the "classic" mode (see Sect.~3.2 in \citet{2025MNRAS.536..879M}), where, unlike in the "hybrid macro-atom" mode, the wind itself may become a radiation source.
 We set the range $1150$\textendash$1280\,\text{\AA}$ with $10\,000$ frequency-grid points and $10^7$ photons per computational cycle.
 We inserted the mandatory central object with a mass $1.3\,M_\odot$, radius $7\times 10^{13}\,\text{cm}$, and a surface temperature $10^4\,\text{K}$ (roughly mimicking a neutron star remnant mass, surrounded by a relatively small optically thick environment), while the analytically imported parameters of a disc were excluded.
+The reason for choosing these parameters -- particularly the temperature of $10^4\,\text{K}$ -- in combination with the other parameters is that they approximate (albeit in a somewhat idealised manner) the actual conditions at a given distance from the centre of the simulation, and at the same time, best generate the $\text{Ly-}\alpha$ spectral line in the models at all the specified times.
+We note that the SIROCCO code requires the mandatory selection of a "central" object with a given mass, size, and temperature; however, its selected radius is so small (relative to the total extent of the computational domain) that it does not interfere significantly with the possible nebulosity of the entire configuration.
+For a similar calculation of the H$\alpha$ spectral line, a larger radius of $1.1\times 10^{14}\,\text{cm}$ was chosen in order to achieve a somewhat greater contribution to the total radiative flux, which proved to be essential for the clear generation of the H$\alpha$ line.

 We entered a one-component radiative wind of the imported type (whose parameters of coordinates, velocity components, density, and temperature are loaded from a file) in a cylindrical system.
 The calculation of each spectral line was done in 25 ionisation cycles and 100 spectrum cycles (whose flowcharts are shown in Fig.~2 of \citet{2025MNRAS.536..879M}).
 The atomic data were imported from the SIROCCO "kurucz91.ls" library \citep{2025ascl.soft10025L}, containing $\simeq 10^4$ line transitions selected from the Kurucz CD-ROM 23 line-list with $\sim$$500\,000$ lines \citep{1995KurCD..23.....K}.